 You can technically start using these multivitamins with iron after the two-month mark, if your pediatrician is on board with it.
 These drops include vitamins A, B1, B2, B6, C, D3, and E. They also include iron and D3, which will help with their bone development.
 Perfect to slip into a bottle, this supplement tastes like grapes and is both vegan and vegetarian-friendly.

 One Reviewer Says: “Easy to administer, six month old takes it well!
 Grape flavor, you can smell the iron but it’s not overpowering.
 Vitamins containing iron that kids like are hard to find.
 My 3-year-old approves and he’s picky!”

 Best Vitamins for Toddlers

-The Smarty Pants Toddler Formula is a low-sugar gummy option your kiddos will absolutely EAT UP—meaning no battles to get them to take their vitamins.
-The toddler formula is especially made for kids age 2-3, and contains vitamins A, C, D, E, K and a range of Bs, plus minerals like choline, iodine and zinc.
+The Smarty Pants Toddler Formula is a low-sugar gummy option your kiddos will absolutely EAT UP— meaning no battles to get them to take their vitamins.
+The toddler formula is specially made for kids between the ages of two and three, and contains vitamins A, C, D, E, K and a range of Bs, plus minerals like choline, iodine, and zinc.
 It also packs in 100mg of omega-3s, all in a soft, chewy gummy.
 My favorite thing about Smarty Pants is that they use methylated forms of B vitamins (like folate [B9] and B12), which makes them easier for the body to absorb and utilize (i.e., they actually work).
-With just 2g of sugar in three gummies, you can rest easy knowing these are a slightly sweet treat with lots of added benefit.
+With just 2g of sugar in three gummies, you can rest easy knowing these are a slightly sweet treat with lots of added benefits.

 Best Vitamins for Kids